 Ratings range from BAL-LOW to BAL-FZ, extreme risk (flame zone), providing homeowners with a guide to building in New South Wales and is based on the severity of the building’s potential exposure to ember attach, radiant heat and direct flame contact.

-If you need a pre-purchase building inspection or construction stage inspections contact Houspect.
-We provide professional building inspections for homeowners in Australia.
-Call today to find out how we can help you make the purchase or sale or the building of your new home a much smoother process.
+Call today to find out how we help make the purchase, sale or the building of your new home a considerably smoother process.